Pulling the perfect espresso shot requires patience, practice, and more practice. Here’s how to begin the journey.

 Measure out 20 g of coffee beans and grind them on a medium setting.
 We suggest starting with setting 4 on Ode with Gen 2 Burrs, 3 on Ode with Gen 1 Burrs, 5 on Ode + SSP burrs, and right in the middle of the pour-over range on Opus.

-If you’re using the standard AeroPress® attachment, pre-wet your paper filter in the attachment with hot water and set aside.
-Put the plunger on your AeroPress® on the opposite side where the attachment goes and press it in approximately ½ inch in.
-Balance the AeroPress® on the plunger with the attachment side up, and pour the coffee grounds in.
+Standard brewing would mean that you secure the AeroPress attachment to the bottom of the chamber, and put your coffee dose and water into that chamber, attaching the plunger later when you’re ready to plunge.
+To brew using the inverted method, you would put the plunger on your AeroPress®️ on the opposite side where the attachment goes and press it in approximately ½ inch in.
+Balance the AeroPress®️ on the plunger with the attachment side up, and pour the coffee grounds in.

-If you are using the Prismo attachment for AeroPress®, pre-wet your metal filter and attach it to the AeroPress®.
+If you are using the Prismo attachment for AeroPress®️, you would want to use the standard brew method for AeroPress®️.
+Pre-wet your metal filter and attach it to the AeroPress®️.
 Pour the coffee grounds in and stack it all on top of your vessel.

 Start your timer.
 Pour 200 g of 200°F water into your AeroPress®, making sure to soak all grounds.